Geosciences, Pollution Prevention and Treatment

 Program

-Theoretical and practical courses are divided into lectures, practical sessions and practical work, but the special feature of this specialization is the emphasis placed on training in the field.
-Specific field trips are dedicated to in situ experimental data acquisition and observation.
-Field placements (from 4 to 10 days, depending on the semester) are also a strong feature of our training, enabling total immersion and the application of knowledge acquired in various disciplines to characterize and understand the functioning of a natural object/complex geological sector.
+Theoretical and practical teaching is divided into lectures, tutorials, and practicals, but what sets this major apart is the significant emphasis placed on field training.
+Specific field trips are dedicated to acquiring experimental data in situ or to observation.
+Field internships (lasting 4 to 10 days depending on the semester) are also a key part of our program, allowing students to fully immerse themselves in the field and apply the knowledge they have acquired in various disciplines, enabling them to compare and contrast this knowledge in order to characterize and understand the functioning of a natural object or complex geological sector.

-L3 courses specific to the GPTP pathway are divided into CM, TD and TP, but the special feature of this pathway is the emphasis placed on practical, field-based teaching.
-The participation of lecturers from the Chemistry and Process Engineering departments and the Polytech engineering school, as well as professionals (engineering firms and public bodies), ensures professional specialization.
+The L3 courses specific to the GPTP program are divided into lectures, tutorials, and practicals, but what sets this program apart is the significant emphasis placed on practical and field-based teaching.
+The participation of teachers from the Chemistry and Process Engineering departments and the Polytech Engineering School, as well as professionals (design offices and public bodies), enables professional specialization.

-The3rd year (L3) is built around a 4 to 6-month internship in a company or laboratory, providing direct exposure to the professional world.
-This internship counts for 20 ECTS.
+Thethird year (L3) revolves around a 4- to 6-month internship in a company or laboratory, providing direct exposure to the professional world.
+This internship counts for 20 ECTS credits.

 Read more